 The Benefits Of Using Fire Starters

-There are many ways to start your fire using just kindling and some sort of spark to create the flame to get everything rolling.
-But, you can accelerate the time it takes to get your campfire to a robust stage if you use a good fire starter.
+There are many ways to start your fire using just good tinder and kindling, and, some sort of spark to create the flame to get everything rolling.
+But, you can accelerate the time it takes to get your campfire to a roaring fire, robust stage if you use a good fire starter.

 We decided to create unique starters that feature entertaining trivia questions about our favorite bear … Smokey!

 If you have kids, these types of camping crafts projects are cool to do at the campsite or at home in advance of your camping trip.
 And, because our firewood starters don’t use melted wax and messy sawdust, they are safe and clean for kids to help!

 It can take a while to accumulate enough dryer lint and empty toilet paper rolls to make these firestarters … especially if you are making a big batch to give away as gifts … so … use a container to store the lint and rolls until you are ready to do the project.

 The lint can get a little messy so I like to use a freezer bag to collect it and place it in a location I don’t forget about.
 LOL